 Allison has a Bachelors in English, a Master’s Degree in teaching writing, and is a gifted writer and storyteller.
 Her first memoir Packing Light: Thoughts on Living Life with Less Baggage (Moody, 2013) and her latest, Indestructible: Leveraging Your Broken Heart to Become a Force of Love and Change in the World (Morgan James 2019) have resonated deeply with her engaged and passionate following.

-She has lived all over the country in the past decade but now lives in Pasadena, California with her soon-to-be husband.
+She has lived all over the country in the past decade but now lives in Nashville, Tennessee with her husband and their daughter, Nella.

 Director of Book Development at Find Your Voice and head of the coaching program, Annie Kyle is no stranger to the Prepare to Publish process.
 She came from HarperCollins Publishers where her role was sifting through Book Proposal Documents so she has a unique eye for seeing what make a book work.
 Over her career, she’s helped hundreds of authors find the right path for their outline so they can finally get their book written.
 Her favorite part of helping Prepare to Publish authors is watching an idea become a story.
 She lives in sunny Pasadena, California.